 One of the reasons I use Twitter so often is because it is easy to use, easy to grow and easy to find leads for business.

-There really is no end to the amount of ways you can use twitter, but I will say this, that I discover new ways to use Twitter alone and with tools weekly, so there are other ideas you can use to add to this list, just use your creativity and you’ll come up with your own methods.
+There really is no end to the amount of ways you can use Twitter for Business, but I will say this, that I discover new ways to use Twitter alone and with tools weekly, so there are other ideas you can use to add to this list, just use your creativity and you’ll come up with your own methods.

 With all of the functions and the openness of Twitter you can come up with a lot more than 7 ways to find leads, but hopefully this list will inspire some additional ideas for you, or enough that you will be able to start finding your own leads and building relationships with them, let’s go!

-Twitter Search- Who is your lead, what would they do on Twitter, what would they look for?
+Twitter for Business Search- Who is your lead, what would they do on Twitter, what would they look for?

 1- Look for keywords in profiles.
 If you search a term on Twitter you will get a results page of tweets, on the left of the page you can see people who are match that search, go here to start looking at your leads.
 Finish reading this post to learn how to best use these results, you don’t want to just jump into following people without some organization.

 Example Use: You are a small business in Pittsburgh and you want to start building a following of people in your area.
 You can start searching for Pittsburgh to find people who list it in their profile for their location.
 Follow these people, and search for surrounding areas as well.
 Tweet posts about your surrounding area to keep these people interested in your tweets and your followers will grow.

 2- Look for keywords in tweets.
 With TweetWally you can monitor certain keywords and you’ll see who is using them, you can then build relationships with these people, by following them, and then connecting with them, not in a promotional way, but just to introduce yourself and get the conversation started.